-On this occasion, I’m going to look at the resources sector.
+On this occasion, I'm going to look at the industrials sector.
 Here are a couple of shares they rate highly:

-This gold miner is another resources share that Bell Potter rates highly.
-It currently has a buy rating and $5.72 price target on the company’s shares.
+Another industrial share that Bell Potter rates highly is this travel agent giant.
+The broker currently has a buy rating and $19.00 price target on Flight Centre's shares.

 It is a fan of the company largely due to its increasingly important corporate business, which it notes is now attributable to two-thirds of its earnings.

 Its analysts commented: "We are most attracted to FLT's Corporate business which generated 67% of FLT's profit despite making up only 43% of the Company's TTV."